Paying off $50,000 in Credit Card Debt

-The first two require a great deal of thought, discipline and effort.
+The first three require a great deal of thought, discipline and effort.
 They also require time.
 Depending on your resources, it takes 3-5 years to put that much credit card debt to bed.

 The final option – bankruptcy – is a last-ditch effort that should be considered only when attempts at the first two have not produced the desired result.

 No matter which choice you make to resolve your credit card debt, there are some steps you can take to ensure a more positive outcome.

-It goes without saying that putting the credit card away, except for dire emergencies, and start paying for all purchases with cash.
+It goes without saying, put the credit card away, except for dire emergencies, and start paying for all purchases with cash.
 This is the first step toward regaining control of your finances.
 By paying with cash, instead of a credit card, you begin to understand just how much money you’re spending every time you reach into your pocket.

 It hurts, and it should.
 It’s a lesson learned and should make you much more disciplined about when and where you spend money.

 Beyond that, here are five steps that will help you conquer $50,000 of credit card debt.

-- Get Your Facts Straight – Do you really know how much money you spend every month and what you get for all that money?
+- Budgeting – Do you really know how much money you spend every month and what you get for all that money?
 While a 2021 survey by Coinstar showed the pandemic has pushed many Americans to get serious about budgeting – 3 out of 4 said they now have a household budget – that means one quarter of consumers still aren’t planning their monthly expenses.
 There are plenty of phone apps that will help you track spending as you do it.
 Take advantage of one and discover why a budget is a great bailout.